 At the recommended minimum lot sizes above, there remains 1,112 opportunities for dwellings across the proposed RU1 Primary Production Zone across the LGA.

-There remains 632 dwelling opportunities within the proposed RU2 Rural Landscape zone at a MLS of 200 hectares.
+There remains 578 dwelling opportunities within the proposed RU2 Rural Landscape.

 There remains 467 dwelling opportunities within the proposed RU4 Primary Production Small Lots zone with a MLS of 40 hectares.